12 keys Ritalin addiction treatment center

 - Compulsive and repetitive behaviors

 Despite Ritalin’s reputation as a “safe” drug, taking too much can result in overdose and death.
 The symptoms of overdose include rapid breathing, extreme agitation, heartbeat problems, convulsions, hallucinations, confusion, and fever.
-If you believe a loved one is addicted to or abusing Ritalin, call us today to learn about our Ritalin addiction treatment program.
+If you believe a loved one is addicted to or abusing Ritalin, call us today to learn about our Ritalin addiction treatment center in FL.

 Call to get help now